nlaranio/nlaranio.github.io/essays/AskingGoodQuestions.md

 ## The importance of being good at asking questions

   If you've found yourself staring at the same 5 lines of code and wanting to smash your head with keyboard, chances are you've had to ask for help on some aspect of programming.
-Failure is key to learning
+Failure is key to learning, but sometimes we all need a helping hand; however, it's important to know when, where, and how to ask.

+### Tip 1: Fail

+  No matter your job this is important, but especially so for programmers.
+If you run try to compile something and it won't run properly, or has errors and won't even compile, do everyone (yourself included) a favor and try to fix it yourself.
+If that doesn't work, try again, and again, and again, until you think it's impossible. when asking for help it's quite easy to tell when you haven't even tried to fix it.
+For many reasons this is terrible, not least of which that you probably won't care to remember how to do fix it when you're shown.
+  As well, you really don't want to be the person who people think can't do anything for themself.

+### Tip 2:

-### A Good Question
+    A Good Question

-### A Bad Question
+    A Bad Question